 IBIS Rice launched in 2009 and is committed to the continued success of this long-term sustainable solution.
 “We work with farmers throughout the year on agriculture improvement, on quality improvement, and most importantly on compliance,” says Nicholas Spencer, CEO.

 Today, IBIS Rice is protecting over 500,000 hectares of precious forest and wetlands, conserving more than 50 endangered animal species (the Giant Ibis population is slowly recovering!), and increasing the incomes of 1,000 rice-farming families.

 We are immensely proud to support this not-for-profit conservation initiative as it is having a profound and lasting impact.

-Find out more in the short video of our farm trip visit.
+Find out more about the farmers of IBIS Rice in the short video of our farm trip visit.

 - Davis et al., Assessment of Human Dietary Exposure To Arsenic Through Rice.
 Science of the Total Environment.
 2017 May 15; Volume 586: p.
 1237–1244.
 Accessed February 27, 2020. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5502079/.

 - Lia, C., Carrijo, D. R., Nakayama, Y., Linquist, B. A., Green, P. G., Parikh, S. J., Impact of Alternate Wetting and Drying Irrigation on Arsenic Uptake and Speciation in Flooded Rice Systems.
 Agriculture, Ecosystems and Environment 272 (2019) 188–198.
 Accessed January 29, 2020. https://www.researchgate.net/publication/330073587_Impact_of_Alternate_Wetting_and_Drying_Irrigation_on_Arsenic_Uptake_and_Speciation_in_Flooded_Rice_Systems.